/ seo-tools / Best Schema Markup Generators in 2026

 Best for: Validating and debugging structured data Price: Free

 The Rich Results Test is not a generator, but it is the most important schema tool you will use.
 Paste a URL or a code snippet, and Google tells you exactly which rich result types it detected, whether the markup is valid, and what errors or warnings exist.
-This is the definitive source of truth because it uses the same parser Google Search uses.
+This is the definitive source of truth because it checks your markup against the types Google actually uses in search, roughly the 35 features listed in Google's Search Gallery, rather than the full Schema.org vocabulary of more than 800 types.

 Every time you add schema markup to a page, run it through this tool before deploying.
 It catches missing required fields, incorrect data types, and markup that technically validates but will not trigger rich results.
 The preview feature shows you approximately what the rich result will look like in search.